GbotemiB/gharchive_de_project/README.md

   prefect block register -m prefect_gcp prefect block register -m prefect_dbt
   ```
 * configuring prefect blocks. blocks can be configured with scripts or through the Prefect UI.
-The blocks will be configured via the UI.
+The blocks will be configured via the UI. if you want to configure blocks via scripts, use the scripts in the blocks folder.
   #### GCP bucket block
     ![show](images/prefect_block.png)
      * click the + to configure a block